sebastien-tetaud/my-obsidian/Stellar Formation/Ramses.md

 ## From AMR to Array

 The size of your 3D array depends primarily on two factors: the base grid dimensions and the maximum refinement level.
-The number of branches (`nbranchmax`) doesn't directly affect the array size, but rather tells you how much memory you'll need to store the octree structure.
+The number of branches (`nbranchmax`) doesn't directly affect the array size, but rather tells you how much memory you'll need to store the Octree structure.